 - Positive market feedback

-- The Sweat Equity Challenge is open to all NC State students (undergraduate or graduate), faculty, and employees and to individuals not associated with NC State University .
-Great ideas can spring from anywhere and we invite the entire NC State community to take part.
-SEC is also open to applicants outside of NC State.
-All ideas are welcome
+- The Sweat Equity Challenge is open to all applicants including NC State students (undergraduate or graduate), faculty, and employees and to individuals not associated with NC State University .
+Great ideas can spring from anywhere and we invite the entire RTP community to take part.
+All ideas are welcome.

 - A software disclosure for the technology must be on file with the Office of Research Commercialization, at the time of entering into Phase II (I-Corp Market Assessment).